-For lunch, Colby and I nestled into the comfortable Fireplace Lounge in the Hyatt Regency Monterey lobby, aptly named for its huge crackling fireplace.
+For lunch, we nestled into the comfortable Fireplace Lounge in the Hyatt Regency Monterey lobby, aptly named for its huge crackling fireplace.
 The lounge serves lunch from the TusCA menu as well as signature cocktails and wine and cheese from the adjacent Wine Room.
 The place offers live jazz on weekend nights and Sunday mornings, but we enjoyed a quiet afternoon atmosphere with incredible service from an attentive waitress who oohed and aahed over Some Boy.
-I dare say that the lunch menu was even better than the dinner menu we enjoyed the night before, and Colby and I gorged on cobb salad with a delicious mustardy dressing, an English-style club sandwich with avocado, bacon, turkey, egg and lettuce complemented by perfectly crisp fries followed by fresh halibut that was crispy on the outside and tender inside.
-We didn’t think we’d be able to manage another bite, but the waitress talked us into trying some of their white chocolate bread pudding.
+I dare say that the lunch menu was even better than the dinner menu we enjoyed the night before, and my sister and I gorged on cobb salad with a delicious mustardy dressing, an English-style club sandwich with avocado, bacon, turkey, egg and lettuce complemented by perfectly crisp fries followed by fresh halibut that was crispy on the outside and tender inside.
+We didn't think we'd be able to manage another bite, but the waitress talked us into trying some of their white chocolate bread pudding.
 It was TO DIE FOR.
-And that’s coming from someone who is, honestly, not so big on bread pudding.
+And that's coming from someone who is, honestly, not so big on bread pudding.
 I would go back there just for that dessert.

-Finally – after a long food coma nap back in the room – we were escorted to off the hotel property to Monterey’s finest restaurant, Pacific’s Edge.
-Colby and I both drew sharp breaths when we stepped into the restaurant and found ourselves floating in the clouds.
-It was a steep ascent up to the restaurant in the Hyatt Carmel Highlands restaurant hotel, and the restaurant has the most fantastic view I’ve ever seen.
-“It looks like God painted that,” Colby remarked as we took our seat overlooking the Pacific.
+Finally – after a long food coma nap back in the room – we were escorted to off the hotel property to Monterey's finest restaurant, Pacific's Edge.
+My sister and I both drew sharp breaths when we stepped into the restaurant and found ourselves floating in the clouds.
+It was a steep ascent up to the restaurant in the Hyatt Carmel Highlands restaurant hotel, and the restaurant has the most fantastic view I've ever seen.
+“It looks like God painted that,” she remarked as we took our seat overlooking the Pacific.

 Ah yes, the food.
 The restaurant served delicious brioche rolls where were just like little croissants in roll form.
 Someone remind me to look up a brioche recipe, okay?
 I would eat that any day, and Some Boy sure enjoyed it.
 For an appetizer, we chose brussels sprouts served with grapes and pine nuts, which is one of my favorite ways to serve it.
-Butternut squash soup was next because we just can’t seem to get enough of butternut squash, and then we had deliciously fresh salmon and my absolutely favorite part of the meal: short ribs.
-Their signature dish, the short ribs are removed of fat and bones and marinated a long time so they’re tender and juicy and don’t come with the usual hassle of the actual “rib” part of ribs.
-And for dessert: creme brulee, which was some of the best I’ve had (and I am quite the creme brulee expert).
-This was absolutely the finest meal I’ve ever eaten, and I’ve overheard Colby brag about it to more than a couple family members.
+Butternut squash soup was next because we just can't seem to get enough of butternut squash, and then we had deliciously fresh salmon and my absolutely favorite part of the meal: short ribs.
+Their signature dish, the short ribs are removed of fat and bones and marinated a long time so they're tender and juicy and don't come with the usual hassle of the actual “rib” part of ribs.
+And for dessert: creme brulee, which was some of the best I've had (and I am quite the creme brulee expert).
+This was absolutely the finest meal I've ever eaten, and I've overheard my sister brag about it to more than a couple family members.